 access method itself allocates the data set dynamically during the execution of

 DEFINE ... statement.
-To ensure an unique file name is used,
+To ensure that a unique file name is

 DEST=* should be predefined in the